Getting Roots — Blog & Insights

 Article View

 If you have the right degree but still struggle to get hired — or promoted — you are not alone.
 In India, nearly 51% of graduates are not considered fully employable when they enter the workforce.
 The missing piece?
 Soft skills training.
 This blog explains exactly what soft skills are, why they matter more than ever in 2025, and how the right training can completely change your career.
+Explore our soft skills training programs

-Therefore, soft skills meaning goes beyond personality.
+Therefore, soft skills' meaning goes beyond personality.
 It covers a trainable set of behavioral and interpersonal habits that directly affect your career outcomes.
 In addition, soft skills are not fixed traits.
 With the right training program, anyone can develop them at any stage of their career.

 Quick Definition